 Goodfellas is a 1990 adaptation of Nicolas Pillegi’s 1986 book, Wiseguy.
 The book and film tell the story of Henry Hill, who grew up in Brooklyn’s working-class East New York neighborhood and saw a life of crime as the only reasonable way to live.
 Hill and his associates held working people in the highest contempt and took pride in just taking what they wanted.
 Eventually, their greed got the better of them and they started to turn on each other.
 After many of his associates started turning up dead, Henry entered the witness protection program to save the lives of himself and his family.

 The film ends in 1980, but many of the places from Wiseguy and Goodfellas are still intact.
 Most are located in Brooklyn and Queens.
 This is a list of bars, homes, and restaurants from both real life and the film.
+All pictures were shot with a Panasonic Lumix ZS100 4K Point and Shoot Camera.

 Where Tommy Got Whacked